-We Koreans love to pan-fry a lot of things, often relying on a flour batter, but this savory potato pancake does not.
-With just grated (or in this case, blended) potatoes, onions, and the remnant potato starch left after draining the mixture, you have a simple snack, side dish, or canvas for a meal.
+We Koreans love to pan-fry a lot of things, often relying on a flour batter, but this savory potato pancake doesn’t call for flour at all.
+With just grated (or, in this case, blended) potatoes, onion, and the potato starch left after draining the mixture, you can make a simple snack, side dish, or canvas for a meal.

 Better yet, enjoy the savory rounds with a dipping sauce (recipe below).
-Or you can top it with a fried egg or some dressed salad greens for a nice little meal.
-If you’re a fan of hash browns, latkes, or rösti, I have a feeling you’ll enjoy Korean-style gamja jeon, too.
+Or try topping them with a fried egg or some dressed salad greens for a nice little meal.
+If you’re a fan of hash browns, latkes, or rösti, I have a feeling you’ll enjoy Korean-style gamja jeon too.

-Prep Time: 20 minutes
+Prep time: 20 minutes

-Cook Time: 10 minutes
+Cook time: 10 minutes

-- Salt, to taste
+- Salt to taste

 - Neutral cooking oil

-Prep Time: 5 minutes
+Prep time: 5 minutes